Everything You Need to Know About the Short-Haired Australian Shepherd

 Grooming

-Brush your Aussie’s hair at least once a week to prevent mats and tangles from forming in his coat.
-But before brushing, use the dog hair conditioner diluted with water to disentangle it.
+• Brush your Aussie’s hair at least once a week to prevent mats and tangles from forming in their coat.

-Use a slicker brush to stroke the hair in the direction it grows.
+• Use a slicker brush to stroke the hair in the direction it grows.
 Do that down to the skin.
-Also, it’s best to use an undercoat rake to remove excess hair.

 Before brushing your Aussie’s hair, check for sores, rashes, dry skin, or symptoms of infection such as irritation or sensitivity.
 Examine your dog’s eyes for goopy discharge and ears for foreign objects.

-Your dog’s coat should look shiny because a dull coat could indicate the need to change diet or more frequent grooming.
+Your dog’s coat should look shiny.
+A dull coat could indicate the need to change diet or more frequent grooming.

 Training and Exercise